Romantic Moment by Emiko Sato, piano

 Emiko Sato is a Japanese pianist and sought-after solo and chamber musician in both the U.S. and Japan.
 Last year, she invited me to create the CD cover and art direction for her first album.
 Our collaboration has resulted in a wonderful melange between visual art and music.

 Below you can read more about the concept for the album art and the design process of the CD jacket.
-Additionally, the CD is also now available for sale in my online shop.

 “Emiko’s debut album, Romantic Moment, features works by composer-pianists of the 19th-20th century who crystallized their irreconcilable feelings of joy, anger, regret, and despair through music.
 Emiko retraces their longing and hope through the alluring sound of a Steinway piano.”